-Lanhee J. Chen, Ph.D. is the David and Diane Steffy Research Fellow at the Hoover Institution; Director of Domestic Policy Studies and Lecturer in the Public Policy Program at Stanford University; Lecturer in Law at Stanford Law School; and an affiliate of the Freeman Spogli Institute for International Studies at Stanford University.
-He is also a columnist with Bloomberg View.
-His current research focuses on health policy, retirement security policy, campaigns and elections, and California policy and politics.
+Lanhee J. Chen, Ph.D. is the David and Diane Steffy Research Fellow at the Hoover Institution; Director of Domestic Policy Studies and Lecturer in the Public Policy Program at Stanford University; Lecturer in Law at Stanford Law School; and an affiliate of Stanford’s Freeman Spogli Institute for International Studies.
+Chen is also a Counsel at the law firm of Arent Fox LLP.

-Chen also served as the deputy campaign manager and policy director of Steve Poizner’s 2010 California gubernatorial campaign, the domestic policy director of Governor Romney’s first presidential bid in 2008, and a health policy adviser to the Bush-Cheney reelection campaign in 2004.
+In 2014, Chen was the Senior Adviser on Policy to the National Republican Senatorial Committee (NRSC).
+He was the deputy campaign manager and policy director of Steve Poizner’s 2010 California gubernatorial campaign, the domestic policy director of Governor Romney’s first presidential bid in 2008, and a health policy adviser to the Bush-Cheney reelection campaign in 2004.

 In the Bush administration, Chen was a senior official at the US Department of Health and Human Services.
 His private-sector experience includes having been an associate attorney with the international law firm of Gibson, Dunn & Crutcher LLP, where he practiced business litigation.
 Chen was also the Winnie Neubauer Visiting Fellow in Health Policy Studies at the Heritage Foundation and worked as a health policy advocate for a major business group in Washington, DC.

-Chen currently serves on the Board of Trustees of the Junior Statesmen Foundation and on the Advisory Board of the Partnership for the Future of Medicare.
-He is a member of the Committee of 100, a membership organization of prominent Chinese Americans.
-Chen is also a Senior Advisor and member of both the International Advisory Council and the Health Advisory Board at APCO Worldwide, a public affairs, communications, and business strategy firm.
+Chen serves in a variety of leadership roles in nonprofits and community-based organizations.
+He is Chair of the Board of Directors of El Camino Hospital in the Silicon Valley, a Director of the Foundation for Research on Equal Opportunity (FREOPP), serves on the Board of Trustees of the Junior Statesmen Foundation and is on the Advisory Board of the Partnership for the Future of Medicare.
+He is also a member of the Committee of 100, an organization of prominent Chinese Americans.

-A native of Rowland Heights, California, he currently lives in the Bay Area with his wife and children.
+A native of Rowland Heights, California, he currently lives in the San Francisco Bay Area with his wife and children.